Brighton’s Madeira Terrace on Top Ten Most Endangered Buildings

 Brighton Council wants entire replacement of is said to be the world’s longest cast iron structure.
 The Society urges the Council to retain as much of the original structure as possible.

-The 2,837 foot long Madeira Terrace has been said to the longest continuous cast iron structure in Britain or even the world.
-Although the seafront is an integral part of Brighton, the entire length of the structure was recently closed and businesses forced to leave because of the risk of collapse.
-Brighton Council has statedthat repairs cannot be made and a ‘like for like’ replacement is required.
-It seems unlikely that nothing from the entire length of the terrace can be repaired or salvaged.
-The Society has submitted a Freedom of Information request for a copy of the survey, but believes that Brighton Council should make it public immediately to ensure that as much of this historic structure as possible is preserved.
+Running to a length of nearly three thousand feet, Madeira Terrace in Brighton is the longest continuous cast iron structure in Britain and, by some estimations, the world.
+The borough surveyor, Philip Lockwood, was responsible for developing the design concept, which included 151 separate arches with elaborate cast iron details and a boarded upper deck incorporating shelters, a three-stage lift tower, and custom-made wrought iron benches.
+Although the terrace plays important structural and commercial functions, stabilising a precarious cliff face and contributing positively to the visitor economy, the entire length of the structure was recently closed and businesses forced to leave due to concerns it was at risk of imminent collapse.
+The local council argues that repairs cannot be made and that a ‘like for like’ replacement is required, but it seems unlikely that nothing from the entire length of the terrace can be salvaged or repaired.
+The Victorian Society has submitted a Freedom of Information request for a copy of the condition survey, but believes the council should make it public, and then work to ensure that as much of the structure as possible is preserved.

 Director of the The Victorian Society, Christopher Costelloe, said: ‘We’re grateful to everyone who nominated Madeira Terrace.
 Like all the buildings included in this year’s Top Ten Madeira Terrace is a listed building meaning that the Government has recognised its national importance.
 What is the seaside without a promenade?
 I urge the public to share the Top Ten list, and Griff’s message, to help ensure as much of Madeira Terrace as possible is preserved for future generations.’